AlexsLemonade/refinebio/README.md

 linter within the project's directory tree, it will enforce a line length limit of 100 instead of 80.
 This will also be true for editors which rely on either linter.

-### Development Helpers

-It can be useful to have an interactive Python interpreter running within the context of the Docker container.
-The `run_shell.sh` script has been provided for this purpose.
-It is in the top level directory so that if you wish to reference it in any integrations its location will be constant.
-However, it is configured by default for the Foreman project.
-The interpreter will have all the environment variables, dependencies, and Django configurations for the Foreman project.
-There are instructions within the script describing how to change this to another project.

 ### Gotchas